d3b-center/image-deid-etl/README.md

 ```

 ## Everyday Usage

+### AWS

+CHOP's AWS SSO configuration will automatically sign you out of your session every 1 to 2 hours.
+If you encounter any permission errors, your session has likely expired.
+Follow [these](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#sso-using-profile) instructions to refresh your login, using the `aws sso login` command.

+If you do not have the AWS CLI v2 installed locally, you will need to execute these steps from within the Nix development shell.

+### Nix Shell

 Each time you start a new Terminal session, you'll need to enter the Nix development shell: